Mobile Devices

 Windows Phone

 While Microsoft is a good option if you’re a fan of Microsoft products and services, Android has more apps and is better for users.
-However, its user interface is very complex, so the learning curve is steeper than Windows Phone.
+However, its user interface is very complex, so the learning curve is steeper than Windows Phones.

 Samsung Galaxy

-While a few of the latest models have been criticized for being too similar to the iPhone, the company still makes its own mark on the industry.
+While a few of the latest models have been criticized for being too similar to the iPhone, the company still makes its mark on the industry.

 Apple iPhone